FindMySchool LogoFindMySchool

 On history and identity, the school’s roots go back to 1961, with the academy status coming later, and it is named after Field Marshal Sir William Robertson, who was born in Welbourn.
 This kind of local connection tends to show up in family loyalty and in a sense of continuity, even as staffing and curriculum change.
 One notable former pupil often referenced in public sources is film and television director Farren Blackburn.

 Leadership matters to culture, and there is a clear handover point.
-Mr Scott Barlow is the headteacher listed on Get Information About Schools, with an appointment date shown in October 2025.
+Mr Scott Barlow is the headteacher, with an appointment date shown in October 2025.
 Families considering the school in 2026 should ask how the new head’s priorities show up in day-to-day routines, for example, in attendance drives, behaviour follow-through, curriculum sequencing, and support for sixth form outcomes.

-This section uses FindMySchool rankings and the supplied performance dataset for consistency across schools.
+This section uses FindMySchool rankings and the supplied performance results for consistency across schools.

-At GCSE level, the school’s FindMySchool ranking is 1,970th in England for GCSE outcomes, and 3rd in the Lincoln area.
-This reflects solid performance, in line with the middle 35% of schools in England (25th to 60th percentile), rather than either an elite outlier or a clear underperformer.
+At GCSE level, the school’s FindMySchool ranking is 3,446th in England for GCSE outcomes, and 8th in the Lincoln area.
+This points to outcomes in the lower part of the national table rather than either an elite outlier or a clear local standout.
 These are proprietary FindMySchool rankings based on official data.

-The Attainment 8 score is 43.1.
-On a school-by-school basis, that tends to align with a broadly comprehensive profile: strong outcomes for a significant group of students, with a long tail where attainment is lower, often shaped by prior attainment, attendance, and the proportion of students taking academic pathways.
+The Attainment 8 score is 39.8.
+On a school-by-school basis, that tends to align with a comprehensive profile where some students achieve securely, but where overall attainment is below stronger academic performers and may be shaped by prior attainment, attendance, and the proportion of students taking academic pathways.

 Progress 8 sits at -0.04, close to zero.
 That is often read as pupils making broadly expected progress compared with similar starting points, with the usual caveat that this single metric can move year to year and should be understood alongside attendance, curriculum choices, and cohort characteristics.